St. Xavier High School (Ohio)

-Saint Xavier High School (/ˈzeɪvjər/ ZAY-vyər; often abbreviated St. X) is a private, college-preparatory high school just outside the Cincinnati city limits, in the Finneytown neighborhood of Springfield Township, Hamilton County, Ohio, United States.
+St. Xavier High School (/ˈzeɪvjər/ ZAY-vyər; often abbreviated St. X) is a private, college-preparatory high school located just outside of Cincinnati, in the Finneytown neighborhood of Springfield Township, Hamilton County, Ohio.
 The independent, non-diocesan school is operated by the Midwest Province of the Society of Jesus as one of four all-male Catholic high schools in the Archdiocese of Cincinnati.
 Aside from colleges and universities, St. Xavier is the second-largest private school in Ohio and one of the 100 largest schools in the state, with 1,366 enrolled students as of the 2022–23 school year.

 St. Xavier is the oldest high school in the Cincinnati area and one of the oldest in the nation.
 It grew out of the Athenaeum, which opened in 1831 in downtown Cincinnati.
 From 1869 to 1934, the high school program formed the lower division of St. Xavier College, now Xavier University.
 The high school moved to its present location in 1960.

-The Bombers football team and Aquabombers swimming and diving team have a national profile, appearing frequently at state championships and in national rankings.
-Graduates of St. Xavier include numerous professional athletes, three Olympians, prominent state and national politicians, influential businessmen, and noted authors and actors.